sveltejs/svelte/.changeset/clever-cats-invent.md

 'svelte': patch
 ---

-fix: typings for dimension bindings
+fix: add missing typings for some dimension bindings